top of page

 Journey through the different zones and gardens of the masterplan.

-The masterplan is structured around a sequence of gardens that organize the distribution of the buildings and shape the experience of moving through the site.
-Each garden creates a distinct atmosphere, spaces for gathering, contemplation, wellness and connection, allowing the landscape itself to guide the journey.
-Buildings are lightly embedded in the steep terrain and connected through paths, terraces and outdoor rooms, encouraging guests to explore the site slowly and engage with nature along the way.
+The masterplan is structured through a sequence of gardens that organize the distribution of buildings and choreograph the guest journey across the site.
+Each garden creates a distinct atmosphere, spaces for gathering, contemplation, wellness and immersion, allowing the landscape to become the primary driver of experience.
+Architecture is lightly embedded within this framework, forming a network of small-scale buildings connected by paths, terraces and outdoor rooms.

 185-002-Aerea_Proyecto-v007_web.jpg